-In the 16th and following bars there are four shakes, whose trilling note is augmented by a #, and in the 23d, a shake whose trilling note is lowered by the sign || , before the tr.
+In the 16th and following bars there are four shakes, whose trilling note is augmented by a \$, and in the 23th, a shake whose trilling note is lowered by the sign \$, before the m.

-In the Trio we have short shakes in slurred notes.
-Here the effect depends on not remaining too long on the shake-note; nevertheless, both beats should be distinctly heard.
-The execution is:
+In the Trio we have short shakes in slurred notes; here the effect depends on not remaining too long on the shake note, nevertheless both beats should be distinctly heard.
+The execution, is;

-To the shake for the little finger, on A, in bar 4, the scholar should give a diligent practice.
-The five short trills, (Pralltriller,) in the last bar but one of each part of the Trio, are executed in the manner already stated.
+To the shake for the little finger, on A, in bar 4, the Scholar should give a diligent practise.
+The five short trills (Pralltriller) in the last bar but one of each part of the Trio, are executed in the manner already stated.

-In the 63d exercise are the other shakes, namely, the double shake, in thirds, sixths, and octaves; the simple shake in double stops, and the accompanying shake, or the shake with an accompanying part.
+In the 63 Exercise are the other shakes, namely, the Double shake, in thirds, Sixths, and Octaves; the simple shake in Double stops, and the accompanying shake, or the shake with an accompanying part.

-The former remarks on the simple shake are also here applicable; to which I may add, that in double stops the beats of the trilling finger must be perfectly equal.
-The second finger must, therefore, not outstep the little finger, and the beats of the former should be corresponding to those of the latter neither should this double shake be attempted to be played quick, until the little finger has obtained as much power and flexibility as may be wanting to cope with it.
+The former remarks on the simple shake are also here applicable, to which I may add, that in double stops the beats of the trilling finger must be perfectly equal.
+The second finger must therefore not outstep the little finger, and the beats of the former should be corresponding to those of the latter; neither should this double shake be attempted to be played quick, until the little finger has obtained as much power and flexibility as may be wanting to cope with it.

-es in double shakes, one is beat with a whole, the other with half a tone, (as in bar 3 of the exercise,) and requires a pure intonation in the fall-trilling finger.
-The after turn, in order to be in two parts, has often to be made in a different position to that of the shake itself, (see bar 2 and diding down of the hand should, therefore, be as quick as possible, (to join the after-turn without resting,) and in equal rapidity with the beats of bar, commencing with a simple shake in double stops, the scholar should endeavor to let the sustained note of the shake vibrate unbroken, the former remarks on short shakes are applicable, with only this difference, that here in the prolonged duration, more beats 3, or even 4).
+Sometimes in Double-shakes, one is beat with a whole, the other with half a tone, (as in bar 3 of the Exercise) and requires a pure intonation in the falling of the trilling finger.
+The after-turn, in order to be in two parts, has often to be made in a different position to that of the shake itself (see bar 2 and 4.)
+The sliding down of the hand should therefore be as quick as possible, (to join the after-turn without resting) and in equal rapidity with the beats of the shake.

+In the 5th bar, commencing with a simple shake in double-stops, the scholar should endeavour to let the sustained note of the shake vibrate unbroken.
+For the rest, the former remarks on short shakes are applicable, with only this difference, that here in the prolonged duration, more beats (3 or even 4) are made.
 The second and fourth shake can only be made with the little finger, showing the necessity of giving it incessant practice.